yosi-dediashvili/SubiT/design/input_processing.md

 version that is inside the Input object completely or not (Each provider will have its own logic to determine that).

-The class will have a rank item that specifies the rank for the given version relative to its associated input.
-The algorithm for calculating the rank will be executed by the version itself at initialization.
-Additionally, we'll have a `rank_group` attribute that specify in which ranking group we're in.
+A instance of the class will have a rank value that should be set at initialization by the creator (probably the provider).
+The rank algorithm is specified later.

 Lastly, any other attribute that the provider will need to store under the version instance will be inserted into the attributes dictionary.